-Eligibility for becoming a Councillor
+Eligibility for becoming a Council Member

 - Be 18 years of age or older